kaifcodec/freefire_frida_hooks/README.md

 - 🧂 `salt` used in crypto operations
 - 🔑 Password generation logic
 - 📦 Encrypted payload and header construction methods
+- `important` directory is what worked for the owner to delete the app's account creation in the `/data/system_ce/android_ce.db` and removal of the account dynamically once it created.
 These hooks were written and refined as part of a reverse engineering effort to understand how the app internally builds secure requests — particularly in the context of automating **guest account creation** via HTTPS requests.

 ---